Lenders-Cooperative/django-twilio-2fa/README.md

 Options for `status`: `approved` and `canceled`.

-Arguments sent with this signal:
+Additional arguments sent with this signal:
-* `user`: The user instance
-* `phone_number`: Phone number as string in E164 format
-* `method`: Method used for verification
-* `twilio_sid`: The SID for this user's verification
 * `status`: Status verification was changed to

 ### `verification_failed`

 This signal is triggered when the Twilio verification attempt has failed.

-Arguments sent with this signal:
-* `user`: User instance
-* `phone_number`: Phone number as string in E164 format
-* `method`: Method used for verification
-* `twilio_sid`: The SID for this user's verification

 ### `verification_retries_exceeded`